alabou/bcp-006-01/docs/NMOS With H.264.md

 A Receiver with this capability set to "dynamic" supports that a coded stream uses parameter sets that MAY be associated to multiple Flows.
 Such parameter sets MAY be obtained out-of-band or in-band according to the Receiver `parameter_sets_transport_mode` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MAY contain parameter sets associated to multiple Flows.
 When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omited and the Sender MAY transmit in-band parameter sets to update parameter sets initially received out-of-band or to add and update new ones.
 At all time, the Sender is allowed to transmit in-band parameter sets that are duplicates of the parameter sets obtained either out-of-band or in-band.
 When obtained in-and-out-of-band, in-band parameter sets have priority over out-of-band parameters sets

 A Sender is allowed, unless constrained by IS-11, to produces H.264 coded streams that comply with the `profile-level-id` declared in the Sender's SDP transport file and the `profile` and `level` of the associated Flow.
 Such a Sender MAY use one or multiple active parameter sets as per the [H.264] specification.
 A Sender MAY seamlessly change dynamically the coded stream's active parameter set, provided that the Flow associated with the Sender changes accordingly and the content of the SDP transport file does not change.
 If the content of the SDP transport file changes, the Sender SHALL comply with IS-04, IS-05.
 A Sender indicates its mode of operation with the `parameter_sets_flow_mode` and `parameter_sets_transport_mode` attributes.

+A Sender MUST transport parameter sets `in_band` when the H.264 stream is transmitted over an MPEG2-TS based transport as per the [H.222] specification.

+A Sender operating with `parameter_sets_flow_mode` set to `strict` MUST produce a coded bitstream using at most one VPS and at most one SPS and MAY use a number of PPS associated to at most one Flow.
+The parameter sets MUST be defined once in-band or out-of-band and MAY be refreshed by in-band duplicates.

+A Sender operating with `parameter_sets_flow_mode` set to `static` MAY produce a coded bitstream using a number of VPS, SPS and PPS that MUST be associated to at most one Flow.
+The parameter sets MAY be defined in-band or out-of-band and MAY be refreshed by in-band duplicates or updated by in-band values.

+A Sender operating with `parameter_sets_flow_mode` set to `dynamic` MAY produce a coded bitstream using a number of VPS, SPS and PPS that MAY be associated to at multiple Flows.
+The parameter sets MAY be defined in-band or out-of-band and MAY be refreshed by in-band duplicates or updated by in-band values.

 - [ ] Note to ST 2110-22: An H.264 stream will not be able to fully benefit from the seamless transitions of parameter sets because of the attributes width, height and exactframerate that are part of the SDP transport file are not allowed to change.
 - [ ] Note to IPMX: An IPMX H.264 stream will not be able to benefit from the seamless transitions of parameter sets because of the attributes measuredpixclk, htotal and vtotal that are part of the SDP transport file are not allowed to change and cannot be inferred from the parameter sets.